readthedocs/readthedocs.org/docs/webhooks.rst

 Webhooks
 ========

-Web hooks are pretty amazing, and help to turn the web into a push instead of pull platform.
+Webhooks are pretty amazing, and help to turn the web into a push instead of pull platform.
 We have support for hitting a URL whenever you commit to your project and we will try and rebuild your docs.
 This only rebuilds them if something has changed, so it is cheap on the server side.
 As anyone who has